-In addition, the submission should include a tunable security parameter which allows the selection of a range of possible security/performance tradeoffs as well as the construction of weakened versions of the submitted algorithm for analysis.
-If such a parameter is included, the submission document must specify a recommended value with justification.
-A tunable parameter may permit NIST to select a different performance/security tradeoff than originally specified by the submitter, in light of discovered attacks or other analysis, and in light of the alternative algorithms that are available.
-NIST will consult with the submitter of the algorithm if it plans to select that algorithm for standardization, but with a different parameter value than originally specified by the submitter.
+In addition, the submission should specify several parameter sets which allow the selection of a range of possible security/performance tradeoffs as well as the construction of weakened versions of the submitted algorithm for analysis.
+In particular, the submitter should provide an analysis of how the security and performance of the algorithm depend on these parameter sets.
+Specific parameter sets may permit NIST to select a different performance/security tradeoff than originally specified by the submitter, in light of discovered attacks or other analysis, and in light of the algorithm if it plans to select that algorithm for standardization, but with a different parameter set than originally specified by the submitter.

-A complete submission will include any necessary padding and calls to approved primitives in order to achieve security.
-If the algorithm cannot be used directly in current protocols as specified in FIPS or NIST Special Publications, the point(s) of failure must be clearly indicated (and a potential compatibility construct offered?).
+A complete submission will include any necessary padding mechanisms and usage of approved primitives in order to achieve security.
+If the submitted algorithm cannot be used as a drop-in replacement for the algorithms and schemes specified in FIPS or NIST Special Publications, the point(s) of failure must be clearly indicated (and a potential compatibility construct offered?).